Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # DLSSAnnouncements
 ### A friendly note
 Useful fact: the latest DLSS version isn't always the best!
 Users report 310.5.3.0 is the latest that gives a sharp image.
-Newer versions and some version in-between tend to be a bit blurry!
+Newer versions and most versions in-between tend to be a bit blurry!